DNK90/socket-sample/README.md

 - In order to use npm start, you need to install mongodb and redis in your computer.
 - Modify server.js to point MONGO_HOST, MONGO_PORT, REDIS_PORT, REDIS_HOST to correct values
 - Run 'npm start' from your command line

+### Access to the web through localhost:8000
+- Enter text to textbox and press the button
+- New line will be appeared in the line below
+- Anytime new text is submitted new line will be appended to the line below the textbox
+- Whenever user accesses to the page, it will display all data that are submitted in the past